TuM0xA-S/usersREST/README.md

 2. response format `{"message": "<text>", "data": <User|[]User>}`

 ### usage
+1. first of all run tests: go test ./...
-just run it(defaults will be used), also it has configuration with cmd args (-h for help)
+2. just run it(defaults will be used), also it has configuration with cmd args (-h for help)